 ESA facilitated and presented at the MBNMS NEPA scoping meeting.
 To address questions about the accuracy and credibility of the groundwater modeling work that was the subject of comments regarding the potential for conflict of interest, ESA contracted with the Lawrence Berkeley National Laboratory to conduct an independent evaluation as well as with a new hydrogeologist to revise the groundwater model for the EIR/EIS.
 ESA organized and facilitated a Groundwater Modeling Workshop for the public and interested stakeholders where the results of the peer review and the revised groundwater model were presented.

-The California Coastal Commission will consider CalAm’s application for a Coastal Development Permit (CDP) in November 2019 for the project components west of Highway 1.
-The State Lands Commission will consider CalAm’s application to lease a portion of the seafloor for the offshore project components in December 2019.
-The Regional Water Quality Control Board (RWQCB) is expected to consider a permit in early 2020 for CalAm to discharge brine into Monterey Bay.
-MBNMS will issue a Record of Decision soon after that will authorize the CDP and the discharge permit from the RWQCB.
+The California Coastal Commission will likely consider CalAm’s application for a Coastal Development Permit (CDP) in 2021 for the project components west of Highway 1.
+The State Lands Commission will consider CalAm’s application to lease a portion of the seafloor for the offshore project components and the Regional Water Quality Control Board (RWQCB) is expected to consider a permit for CalAm to discharge brine into Monterey Bay.
+MBNMS would then be poised to issue a Record of Decision, that will authorize the CDP and the discharge permit from the RWQCB.